 Medical Editor: John P. Cunha, DO, FACOEP

-Protonix IV (pantoprazole sodium) is used for short-term treatment (less than 10 days) of gastroesophageal reflux disease (GERD) and a history of erosive esophagitis in adult patients.
-It is a proton pump inhibitor (PPI).
-Common side effects include redness/pain/swelling at the injection site, headache, nausea, or diarrhea.
+Protonix IV (pantoprazole sodium) is a proton pump inhibitor (PPI) used for short-term treatment (less than 10 days) of gastroesophageal reflux disease (GERD) and a history of erosive esophagitis in adult patients.
+Common side effects of Protonix IV include:

 Our Protonix IV (pantoprazole sodium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.